 BERLIN, Jan 18 (Reuters) - Germany's largest union grouping on Thursday recommended the center-left Social Democrats (SPD) vote to start formal coalition talks with Chancellor Angela Merkel's conservatives, bolstering an all-out drive by the party to rally support.

 The DGB Confederation of German Trade Unions, which represents some 6 million workers, said a blueprint agreed by the two political blocs would result in advances for workers.

 The SPD is racing to overcome resistance to another "grand coalition" among rank-and-file members ahead of a party congress on Sunday, even as leading conservatives warned that failure to endorse coalition talks would result in political chaos.

 Nearly four months after the election, Merkel has still not managed to form a government.

 The uncertainty has eroded her public standing after 12 years as the dominant leader of Europe, and she is now counting on the SPD, her coalition partner from 2013 to 2017, to once again agree to a tie-up.

-Many in the party are reluctant, arguing that the party needs to reinvent itself in opposition after posting its worst election result in September since 1933.
+Many in the party are reluctant to rejoin government, arguing that the party needs to reinvent itself in opposition after posting its worst election result in September since 1933.

 However, DGB chief Reiner Hoffmann said all eight of the trade unions in the association backed further coalition talks.